Our Lapland vacations

 Our top Lapland vacations

-Winter activity vacations
+Winter activity vacations in Lapland

 Frosty snowbound landscapes provide an atmospheric backdrop for winter activity vacations in Lapland.
 As a measure of how well-organised these trips are, cold weather clothing is provided to minimise what you need to bring.
 Your days might be spent visiting Sámi reindeer farms, learning how to snowshoe, or fishing through a hole in the ice, and you’ll keep an eye out for the Northern Lights each night.
 Everyone has their favourite activity, but for many it’s an evening in a wilderness lodge waiting for the aurora borealis to appear, or an afternoon mushing a husky-drawn sledge along.